Keyboard shortcuts

 Run as MCP server.
 This is the default mode when invoked via stdio (e.g., by Claude Code).
 The server will:

-• Watch for file changes and reload prompts automatically
+• Watch for file changes and reload automatically

 Example: swissarmyhammer serve # Stdio mode (default) swissarmyhammer serve http # HTTP mode